Deputy Administrator of NASA

 The deputy administrator of the National Aeronautics and Space Administration is the second-highest-ranking official of NASA, the national space agency of the United States.
 Administrator of NASA is NASA's chief decision maker, responsible for providing clarity to the agency's vision and serving as a source of internal leadership within NASA.
 The office holder also has an important place within United States space policy.
+Additionally the deputy administrator is first in the line of succession for the administrator of NASA followed by the associate administrator of NASA.

 History

 The longest-running (acting) deputy administrator was John R. Dailey, who held the post following his retirement from the United States Marine Corps.
 The longest-running full deputy administrator was Hugh Latimer Dryden, who was the first deputy administrator.
 William R. Graham has held the post of deputy administrator twice, and was the acting administrator in between, as did Frederick D. Gregory.
 Dr. Daniel Mulville served as the acting deputy administrator twice, and was acting administrator in between.